 Everyday life offers numerous opportunities to discuss sexuality and relationships.
 You must take advantage of these opportunities.
 Here are a few examples of educational moments to keep an eye out for:

-• When your children witness a member of your family, a friend, or a neighbor telling you they’re expecting
+- When your children witness a member of your family, a friend, or a neighbour telling you they’re expecting

-• When they witness puberty, dating, LGBTQ concerns, love, or sex being discussed on TV, in a film, or a song on the radio.
+- When they witness puberty, dating, LGBTQ concerns, love, or sex being discussed on TV, in a film, or in a song on the radio.